l-bellier/cva6-ffturbo/README.md

 image env0003: 2818904 cycles
 ```

-This result is obtained just after the FPGA bitstream loading.
+This result is obtained right after the FPGA bitstream loading.
-When MNIST is rerun system is not at initial state.
+When MNIST is rerun, system is not at initial state.
 For instance, cache is preloaded.

 # Simulation get started